Business

 • the dealer's capital is locked up

-• the dealer must refund the retail buyer if already sold
+• the dealer must refund the retail buyer if the car was already sold

-• loss includes reconditioning, advertising and admin costs
+• the loss includes reconditioning, advertising and admin costs

 • the trade-in valuation becomes inaccurate